 Stay Focused With The Trello Integration For Dropbox

 Staying focused during the workday is one of the most difficult tasks to master.
 One of the main culprits of distraction is context switching.
-It’s interrupted task switching from one activity to another—such as writing an email then responding to a Slack message, all while getting a phone call from your boss.
+It’s interrupted task switching from one activity to another—such as writing an email then responding to a Slack message.

 - Create a new Trello card from a file, right from Dropbox.
 Add new tasks and resources to Trello boards from the comfort of your Dropbox instance.